HPold321/Projects/README.md

-# Streamlit Chatbot with Hugging Face Models
+# Streamlit Chatbot (WW2) with Hugging Face Models

 This project is a chatbot created from scratch using a Streamlit UI and Hugging Face models in Python.
 The chatbot utilizes a text-to-text pipeline with a pre-trained model from Hugging Face to generate coherent answers based on provided questions and contexts.
+Specifically, this chatbot specialises in nswering questions about the World War 2.
+(If you use the provided dataset).

 ## Project Structure